mikeroyal/Steam-Deck-Guide/README.md

 ## Epic Games Store
 [Back to the Top](https://github.com/mikeroyal/Steam-Deck-Guide#table-of-contents)

 [Heroic](https://heroicgameslauncher.com/) is an Open Source Game Launcher for Linux, Windows and MacOS (for both Native and Windows Games using Crossover).
 It supports launching games from the Epic Games Store using Legendary, a CLI alternative to the Epic Games Launcher.
+[Flatpak for Heroic Games Launcher](https://flathub.org/apps/details/com.heroicgameslauncher.hgl)

 [Epic Games Store](https://www.epicgames.com/store/) is a digital video game storefront for Microsoft Windows and macOS, operated by Epic Games.